roughmar/ArclightPhoenix/_posts/2024-06-03-arclight-primer.md

 Later on, bans happened, [the Apocalypse](https://scryfall.com/card/dmu/107/sheoldred-the-apocalypse) happened, and Phoenix was on an all time low.
 Wilds of Eldraine changed this with [Picklock Prankster](https://scryfall.com/card/woe/64/picklock-prankster-free-the-fae) and the reprint of [Sleight of Hand](https://scryfall.com/card/woe/67/sleight-of-hand).

+The strenght of Phoenix is that it has _almost_ no bad matchups (realistically there are two) and the deck feels and acts differently depending on the pilot and the way he allows the deck to ebb and flow.

+### What is Arclight?

 When trying to describe what Phoenix is, most people have it wrong.
 Some people say it's a combo deck, others will say control.
 After some time playing the format, some player's will say it's an Aggro/Tempo deck.